CharlesLiuCool/notebook/APUSH/APUSH Daily Journals/APUSH Daily Journal pt. 3.md

 >[!clock] 2/26
 > >[!question] #26 Why is FDR considered a good president?
 > >FDR helped the US get out of the Great Depression and helped establish lasting changes such as government-backed banks and old-age benefits.

+>[!clock] 2/27
+> >[!question] #27 What were some causes to World War II
+> >Some causes were the assassination of the Archduke of Austria, Franz Ferdinand, by the Serbian Black Hand Society and Gavrilo Princip.
+Other causes include the Treaty of Versailles imposing harsh conditions on Germany.

+>[!clock] 2/29
+> >[!question] #28 Why did Japan attack the U.S. on 12/7/1941?
+> > Japan had ambitions to expand and become a global power.
+It also had tensions with the U.S. for sanctions and failing to negotiate.

+>[!clock] 3/1
+> >[!question] #29 What strategies do you think the U.S. will use to win World War II?
+> >They will use deception, improved technology, and bombing and air/naval warfare.

+>[!clock] 3/4
+> >[!question] #30 If you could sum up WWII in one word what would it be?
+> >Violent.

+>[!clock] 3/6
+> >[!question] #31 Why will it be difficult for the U.S. to retake Pacific islands from Japan?
+> >The islands are scattered and are surrounded by water so its harder to attack.
+The process would also have to be repeated with each island.